 These 21 Healthy Muffin Recipes are perfect for enjoying as a wholesome breakfast, snack, or dessert.
-This list includes healthy muffins for kids and adults packed with nourishing ingredients like unrefined sweeteners, healthier flour alternatives (including gluten-free options), reduced-fat/oil, and even hidden veggies!
-The result are homemade muffins that will satisfy your sweet tooth while nourishing your body!
+This list includes delicious healthy muffins for kids and adults.

 Best healthy muffin recipes photos of muffins.

-At their worst, muffins are just another sugar-filled snack filled with empty calories… but that’s what makes them taste great, right?!
-Wrong!
-Below is a list of healthy muffin recipes that are packed with flavor AND wholesome ingredients.
-So whether you’re looking for healthy breakfast muffins, healthy muffins for kids, or even gluten-free and flour-free options, this list contains something for everyone!
+Below is a list of healthy muffin recipes that are packed with flavor and wholesome ingredients.
+So whether you’re looking for healthy breakfast muffins, healthy muffins for kids, or even gluten-free muffin recipes, this list contains something for everyone!

-With recipes that are packed with fiber, whole grains, natural sweeteners, and healthy fats, these make for great healthy breakfast muffins that won’t spike your blood sugars or have you craving more snacks before a healthy lunch or dinner!
-Best of all, most of (if not all) the homemade muffins below are meal-prep and freezer friendly.
-I recommend making a double batch, ready to enjoy chilled or reheated for breakfast, as a snack, or dessert.
+Best of all, most of homemade muffins below are meal prep and freezer friendly.
+I recommend making a double batch, ready to enjoy chilled or reheated for breakfast, snack or dessert.

 Let me know in the comments which of these healthy muffin recipes is your favorite!